vorakl/aves/README.md

 * Lists of categories and tags with descriptions
 * Configurable start page
 * A paginator for the unlimited number of pages
+* It's configured to hiding all html files in the end of links.
+All URLs end with a slash
+* A correct year's part of the copyright  string accordingly to dates of a first and a last articles

 ## Installation